muratk3n/thirdwave/en/tweets/2019/week31.md

 Summary: Europeans want to switch to H2 for steelmaking, but it needs to come from renewable sources, Sweden has advantage here.

-For steel prod, there are no clean alternatives to H2.
-They use the gas directly in the furnace to create very high temparatures.
+BTW: for steel prod, there are no clean alternatives to H2.
+They use the gas directly in the furnace to create a flame at very high temparatures.

 [Bloomberg](https://www.bloomberg.com/news/articles/2019-07-30/fossil-free-energy-supply-gives-sweden-edge-in-green-steel-race)